How I Think About Email

 - Ignoring long-established best practice

-Email works best when it’s boring, predictable, and respectful.
 When senders get it wrong, the damage isn’t dramatic — it’s subtle.
 Trust erodes.
 Messages get ignored.
-Engagement drops silently.
+Engagement drops quietly.

 Unsubscribe rates don’t tell the full story of disengagement.